Published on Brock University (http://www.brocku.ca)

 It may be necessary for students who are conducting research to be absent from campus for an extended duration.
 In that case students should complete an Application for Full-Time Study Off-Campus Form (http://www.brocku.ca/graduate-studies/current-students/student-forms), and submit it to the GPD at least two weeks before departure.
 Full-time study off-campus requires the approval of the GPD and the Faculty of Graduate Studies.
 Students may also be asked to demonstrate that they have taken relevant precautions regarding their health and safety while in the field.

 If a student completes all of the requirements to graduate (i.e., the completed Graduate Student Record Form is sent to the Office of Graduate Studies) fewer than 56 days after the end of the final term for which they were registered, the student does not need to register or pay tuition for the following term (e.g., if you complete in early October you do not need to register for the fall term).
+In order to benefit from this rule, the student needs to seek approval from the supervisor and the Graduate Program Director to receive an IN (Incomplete) grade on their thesis or MRP for the last term for which they have paid tuition.
 Consult with the Administrative Coordinator or GPD for precise dates for a given term.

 Graduate students wishing to voluntarily withdraw from the program must consult with the graduate program director and submit the Notice of Voluntary Withdrawal Form to the Faculty of Graduate Studies.
 The form is available from the Graduate Studies website at http://www.brocku.ca/graduate-studies/current-students/student-forms.
 For more information see http://www.brocku.ca/webcal/current/graduate/acad.html#sec35.